sopra-fs23-group-4/sopra-fs23-group-04-client/README.md

 ## High-level components

-To create a new game, it is crucial to choose fitting categories.
-This is why several options are provided in [Categories](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/views/game/Categories.jsx): next to city and country the host can add custom categories or get random categories from the server to choose from.
-Once the categories are selected and settings chosen.

 Once the round starts, a short countdown appears and the round's letter is revealed.
 All players are sent to the [Board](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/views/game/%5Bgame_id%5D/Board.jsx) where they have to find a word for every category as fast as possible.
+The view can be changed from the overview to single categories and back.
+As soon as the player has answered all categories, a "done" button appears and they can finish the round early.

-When the first player is finished or the clock has run down, the [Voting](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/views/game/%5Bgame_id%5D/Voting.jsx) begins and a majority vote decides on how many points each answer gets.
+When the first player is finished or the clock has run down, the [Voting](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/views/game/%5Bgame_id%5D/Voting.jsx) begins.
+Players have to rate the other players' answers.
+A majority vote decides on how many points each answer gets.
+When all players have clicked the "done" button or the clock has run down, the votes are sent to the back-end by rest api request and all players are forwarded to the voting results.

 All in-game pages are children of the [InGameRouter](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/routing/routers/InGameRouter.jsx) which establishes a websocket connection with the back-end and passes the websocket messages as props.
-It also provides futher common functionalities like the blocking of backwards navigation and handling of tabcloses.
+The single websocket makes it possible to lead all players synchronously through the gameflow.
+The Compontent also provides futher common functionalities like the blocking of backwards navigation and handling of tabcloses.

+To reduce coupling, all RestApi requests are handled by [RestApi](https://github.com/sopra-fs22-group-17/RaveWave-client/blob/master/src/api/RestApi.ts).

 ## Launch & Deployment